typelevel/Laika/docs/customizing-laika/tree-rewriting.md

 Document Tree Rewriting
 =======================

-In a similar way like the API allows to adjust the rendering for individual node types, it also allows to rewrite the model itself, transforming parts of the tree to create a new tree model.
+The document tree in a Laika transformation is a generic representation of the document that does not contain any specific semantic or technical coupling to a concrete input or output format.
+This allows to add custom processing logic only operating on the tree itself, so it can be used with all supported input and output formats unchanged.

+Rewriting a tree means traversing it and replacing or removing some of its nodes.
 A tree model is immutable, so rewriting always creates a new tree, while reusing unmodified branches for efficiency.

+Using the sbt plugin you can use the `rewriteRules` setting to add custom rewrite rules to the transformation.

-There are two ways to perform such a rewriting:
+Using Laika embedded there are two ways to perform such a rewrite:

 * Through the `ElementTraversal.rewrite` method directly on the tree model instance itself.
   The `Document` root element as well as all other container types mix in this trait.